emerconnelly/sysadmin/powershell-scripts/Remove-Basic365EmailAuthenticationProtocols/README.md

 #### Microsot 365
 - this ONLY applies to new accounts, not existing accounts (excluding Exchange Online Powershell).
 - Exchange Online Powershell is a bit of a misnomer.
-Read the *learn more*.
+Read the *Learn more*.
 - admin.microsoft.com > Settings > Org settings > Modern authentication > disable all basic authentication protocls
 ![alt text](screenshot2.png)